Marston Mat: Vietnam era

 With the deployment of jet aircraft and helicopters, foreign object damage (FOD) became a larger hazard.
 In moist tropical areas, such as Vietnam, vegetation growing through the mats became an issue.
 Jet blast or rotor downdraft could dislodge loose material on the ground, which might be sucked into jet inlets, and vegetation required mowing or herbicides.
 The M8A1 mat was developed to prevent this, omitting the pierced holes that exposed the soil beneath.
 This mat has a solid surface, strengthened by corrugations that also encouraged the drainage of rainwater.
 The mat size also changed to be 22 × 144 inch.

 In order to support heavier aircraft, the Corps of Engineers developed the XM-19, a square mat constructed of aluminum.
 This mat was a lightweight, hollow design weighing 68 lbs.
 The mats included an internal aluminum honeycomb structure, which increased the carrying capacity while remaining lightweight.
-The outer surface of the mat was covered in an anti-skid coating.
+The outer surface of the mat had an anti-skid coating.

 In the mid-1960s, the AM2 mat was developed, using the lightweight aluminum honeycomb core construction of the XM-19, but in a rectangular size similar to earlier mat designs.
 The AM2 measures 24 × 144 inch.
 Versions of the AM2 are still in use with the United States military.

 Landing mats of all types were widely used for construction of bunker roofs and for reinforcing field fortifications, as well as service roads inside fire support bases.